jbcodeforce/aws-studies/docs/kinesis/index.md

 As Apache Flink is an open-source project, it is possible to deploy it in a Kubernetes cluster, using Flink operator.
 This will bring you with the most flexible solution as you can select the underlying EC2 instances needed, to optimize your cost.
 Also you will have fine-grained control over cluster settings, debugging tools and monitoring.

-While Kinesis Data Analytics helps you to focus on the application logic, which is not simple programming experience, as stateful processing is challenginf, there is no management of infrastructure, monitoring, auto scaling and high availability integrated in the service.
+While Kinesis Data Analytics helps you to focus on the application logic, which is not simple programming experience, as stateful processing is challenging, there is no management of infrastructure, monitoring, auto scaling and high availability integrated in the service.

 In addition to the AWS integrations, the Kinesis Data Analytics libraries include more than 10 Apache Flink connectors and the ability to build custom integrations.